 One of the best ways of monetizing your business is displaying advertisements, especially for websites experiencing high traffic.
 However, this does not mean that you need to sacrifice your user’s experience in order to make some cash.
 Do not post too many ads to your website, since they will eventually slow it down.

 Overloading your website with ads leads to too many HTTP requests, which require extra processing time.
-This is especially true if the ads on your site are media-rich such as auto downloads and pop-ups.
+This is especially true if the ads on your site are media-rich such as auto-downloads and pop-ups.
 Instead, use ads only where they are required and improve performance, user experience, and Click-Through Rate (CTR).

 Your website’s load speed depends on factors like HTTP requests, images, flash content, and ads to name a few.
 If one of these is causing your website to slow down, everything else tends to suffer.
-In today’s business world, every second counts, so optimize your website to offer visitors excellent performance every time.
+In today’s business world, every second count, so optimize your website to offer visitors excellent performance every time.